CaptainPants/sweeter/readme.md

 <img src="assets/ptolemy-with-text.png" alt="Ptolemy" title="Ptolemy" />

 ## What is Ptolemy?
-This is an experimental UI project built on principles learnt from React and SolidJS.
+This is an experimental UI project built on principles borrowed from React, SolidJS, Vue and Angular.

+Some key focus areas that make it unique:
+1. We explicitly do not support outdated browsers.
+Our minimum requirement is support for WeakRef and FinalisationRegistry.
+2. We do not like compiler magic.
+You should be able to use Ptolemy without plugins on top of TypeScript.
+We may offer improvements to performance or debugging via plugins to e.g. Vite.
+3. Have few dependencies.
+4. You should reasonably be able to implement a full SPA application without any additional 3rd party libraries.
+5. Debugging tools are (will be) included.
+6. We plan to contribute back knowledge to the community (E.g. some poorly documented magic on JSX like JSX.LibraryManagedAttributes)
+7. You should be able to extend the framework.

 See [here](docs/index.md) for more documentation.